Dwaynemaster007/alx_travel_app_0x00/alx_travel_app/readme.md

 4. Use seed command to populate with test data
 5. Test API endpoints and data relationships

-This structure provides a solid foundation for a travel booking platform with proper data modeling, API serialization, and development tooling.
+This structure provides a solid foundation for a travel booking platform with proper data modeling, API serialization, and development tooling..